mediabrix/mediabrix-cordova_phonegap/README.md

 ```

 ## Ad Events
-Callback methods made from the sdk.
+Callback methods made from the sdk:
 ```
 onStarted: function(e){
 // MediaBrix SDK has been initialized successfully, and can now attempt to load ads.
 DOES NOT HAVE A ZONE!!